I took a long train to Gero, and

 And came to a sense that they are all the same:

-They are my warmth, the heat in the hinterland of my heart
+My warmth, the heat in the hinterland of my heart

-It was snowing softly, and I was in hot water
+It was snowing softly, and I was in hot water under a bonsai tree

 I could breathe, at last